-A new superintendent of schools, Robert Spillane, and a new commissioner of education, John Lawson, were appointed in the summer and winter of 1981, respectively.

-The counsel for black plaintiffs, an attorney named Larry Johnson from the Center for Law and Education, withdrew from the consent decree proceedings and publicly denounced them, claiming his clients' interests were not being served.
-Mr. Johnson stated his intent to work with black parents in the design and submission of a voluntary student assignment plan emphasizing educational quality rather than racial balance;

-Boston voters approved a referendum expanding the governance structure of the School Committee and City Council;

-School Committee President Jean Sullivan McKeigue initiated an educational planning process in the summer of 1982, involving parent and community representatives, to supplement the consent decree negotiations (the group was known as the Educational Planning Group);

-The Boston Compact was developed, constituting an agreement between chief executive officers in the Boston business community and the School Department to provide jobs for high school graduates;
+- A new superintendent of schools, Robert Spillane, and a new commissioner of education, John Lawson, were appointed in the summer and winter of 1981, respectively; - The counsel for black plaintiffs, an attorney named Larry Johnson from Harvard's Center for Law and Education, withdrew from the consent decree proceedings and publicly denounced them, claiming his clients' interests were not being served.
+Mr. Johnson stated his intent to work with black parents in the design and submission of a voluntary student assignment plan emphasizing educational quality rather than racial balance; - Boston voters approved a referendum expanding the governance structure of the School Committee and City Council; - School Committee President Jean Sullivan McKeigue initiated an educational planning process in the summer of 1982, involving parent and community representatives, to supplement the consent decree negotiations (the group was known as the Educational Planning Group); and - The Boston Compact was developed, constituting an agreement between chief executive officers in the Boston business community and the School Department to provide jobs for high school graduates.

 The conditions of proper judicial authority were attended to in a decision handed down by the First Circuit Court of Appeals in September of 1981.
-In an opinion pertaining to school closings, the Appeals Court upheld Judge Garrity's rulings but advised that the lower court's future decisions should more clearly relate to desegregation than to educational issues.17
+In an opinion pertaining to school closings, the Appeals Court upheld Judge Garrity's rulings but advised that the lower court's future decisions should more clearly relate to desegregation than to educational issues.17 with the court seeking permission to appear as a counsel for black plaintiffs.
+Judge Garrity's response was to let both Larry Johnson and Thomas Atkins represent plaintiffs in the consent decree proceedings.
+Each attorney claimed to represent plaintiffs' interests, but each had different objectives for court disengagement: Mr. Johnson's objective was a student assignment plan based on voluntary choice, and Mr. Atkins's was the continuation of mandatory assignments, albeit with some refinement.